KaonWry/prime-number-check/README.md

 # Prime Number Checker
- Check if an integer is a prime number or notgit
+ Check if an integer is a prime number or not